 There are three constants that you can configure.
 Follow these steps to configure them:

-- Expand your project and go to App Store modules > TimeSeriesConnector > Settings.
+- Expand your app and go to App Store modules > TimeSeriesConnector > Settings.

 - Open the TimeSeriesAccessKey constant.